 After a difficult pregnancy Kyle and Frannie's first child Cornelia was born March 26, 1939 and Kyle was furious because not only wasn’t it a boy, but the baby was a brunette and they were both blonds.
 In ignorance he believed he'd been tricked into marrying her with some other guy’s child.
 In revenge he savagely sexually attacked and beat his young bride over the next week.

 Nine months later the day after Christmas his namesake Kyle Ennis del Mar Jr. was born, also dark haired.
 Kyle and Francine went through a rocky time in their marriage and separated for nearly two years because the new baby reminded her of that marital rape.

 During that period, she took the toddlers to live across the road with her parents never letting on to them what had happened to her, or why Kyle left town.

-Men were begging and pleading for jobs during the Great Depression, so it wasn’t uncommon for a father to leave his family behind out of desperation and work for pennies to support them in another town miles away.
+Men were begging and pleading for jobs, so it wasn’t uncommon for a father to leave his family behind out of desperation and work for pennies to support them in another town miles away.

 Though he was 18 and drove his father’s truck, he never got a driver’s license, nor voted, so he was on no one’s books but the bank’s.